-The consumption relates to gas or electricity.
-The consumption of gas and electricity should be assessed separately to estimate whether it reaches the 600GWh/year when the facility is running fully at all times.
-This is because Article 2(5) of REMIT itself refers to the consumption of a final customer of 'either electricity or natural gas', meaning one or the other.
+The consumption relates to electricity, gas or hydrogen.
+The consumption of electricity, gas or hydrogen should be assessed separately to estimate whether it reaches the 600GWh/year when the facility is running fully at all times.
+This is because Article 2(5) of REMIT itself refers to the consumption of a final customer of 'either electricity, hydrogen or natural gas', meaning one or the other.27